 Step One: Prepare to Do Battle

-Start strong by declaring your intention and writing “D-Day” (For declutter) on the calendar.
-Give notice to those using your home as free storage that their days are numbered and they need to make arrangements for their belongings to be removed.
-Take the time to gather your supplies, like clear totes with lids, contractor garbage bags and the like.
-And don’t forget to visualize the victory when you reclaim unused parts of your home!
+Start strong by declaring your intention and writing “D-Day” ("D" for declutter) on the calendar.
+Give notice to those using your home as free storage that their days are numbered, and they need to make arrangements for their belongings to be removed.

 Step Two: Take Back the Territory

-Efficiency experts have found that chunking time into 25-minute increments provides focussed effort without feeling overwhelmed.
+Efficiency experts have found that chunking time into 25-minute increments provides focused effort without feeling overwhelmed.
 This technique reduces distraction and procrastination while greatly improving productivity.
 Sessions once or twice a week will yield amazing results.

 Step Three: Call in Reinforcements

-StepFour: Hire Mercenaries
+Step Four: Hire Mercenaries

-If your first line of “volun-tolds” fizzles out, it might be time to hire professional“big guns” to do the heavy lifting of sorting and organizing.
-Success is guaranteed with this option.Professional organizers can work wonders with custom-made solutions for a fee.
+If your first line of “volun-tolds” fizzles out, it might be time to hire professional “big guns” to do the heavy lifting of sorting and organizing.
+Success is guaranteed with this option.
+Professional organizers can work wonders with custom-made solutions for a fee.

-This strategy divides stuff into the following categories: garbage, donation, sell and keep.
-With your motivation, supplies, allies and strategy firmly in hand, you can march into a brighter, lighter future knowing that your proactive campaign will reap rewards for weeks and months to come.
+This strategy divides stuff into the following categories: garbage, donation, sell, and keep.
+With your motivation, supplies, allies, and strategy firmly in hand, you can march into a brighter, lighter future knowing that your proactive campaign will reap rewards for weeks and months to come.

 About the Author